Rise Internet Review

 $89.99

-*Data as of 7/19/2023.
-Plan availability and speeds vary by location. **$10 off for 6 months.
-24 mo. commitment required.
-Pricing not available in all areas.
-Offer valid 6/31/22-8/31/22
+*Data as of 9/23/2024.
+Plan availability and speeds vary by location.

 **Prices and availability vary by location.
 Installation fees, monthly equipment lease fees, and taxes may apply.
-After 100 GB of High-Speed Data usage, you still have unlimited access to Standard Data, which may result in slower speed.
+Broadband speed may be managed to prevent network congestion.

-Rise Broadband offers a lot more data for your dollar than you can get with either satellite internet provider.
+Rise Internet offers a lot more data for your dollar than you can get with either satellite internet provider.
 As far as speeds are concerned, you probably won’t notice a difference between the providers (streaming video and downloading will be about the same) until you hit your data cap on the satellite plans—and when satellite speeds slow down to 1 to 3 Mbps, you’ll really wish you’d picked fixed-wireless.

 If your household relies on video streaming services like Netflix for entertainment, definitely go with an unlimited plan because video streaming could max out your monthly data in just a few weeks.